murilo-bracero/technical-test-sbe/README.md

 Inside `modules` folder you'll find all the domains that compose the service, technical or not.
 For example, `card`, `api`, `db`.

-The root of the modules folder should contain common types, interfaces, models, etc. that are used by all domains, for example env.ts and logger.ts
+The root of the modules folder should contain common types, interfaces, models, etc., that are used by all domains, such as env.ts and logger.ts.

 Unit tests have the `.test.ts` suffix and are located along with their subject counterparts.

-## Extending the System
+## Extending the system

 ### Add new games